mvillafuertem/scala-1/topics/concepts/hashing.md

 ## Uniformity of Distribution

-Firstly, Names are not evenly distributed through the alphabet, so there are many more people with names beginning with "S" than there are people with names beginning with "Q".
-So the linear search to look up someone called "Smith" in a store that already contains lots of data would probably take longer than a search for someone called "Quentin".
+Firstly, names are not evenly distributed through the alphabet, so there are many more people with names beginning with "S" than there are people with names beginning with "Q".
+Thus, the linear search to look up someone called "Smith" in a store that already contains lots of data would probably take longer than a search for someone called "Quentin".

 That is a flaw in our hash function: its inputs are not evenly distributed over the range, with a disproportionate number of inputs getting hashed to certain values.
 We could choose a different hash function